-The fund invests a minimum of 75% in investments that are aligned with its E/S characteristics, excluding cash holdings and currencies.
+The Sub-Fund invests a minimum of 75% in investments that are aligned with its E/S characteristics, excluding cash holdings and currencies.

 Ancillary Liquid Assets, Deposits with Credit Institutions, money market instruments / funds (as ancillary liquidity) are not included in the % of assets set out in the table below.
-These holdings fluctuate depending on investment flows and are ancillary to the investment policy with minimal or no impact on investment operations.
+These holdings fluctuate depending on investment flows and are ancillary to the investment policy with minimal or